ptaszynski/mlask/README.md

 [USAGE]

-To use on standard input, launch in command line as: "perl mlask.pl" To use on files, launch in command line as: "perl mlask.pl input_file.txt > output_file.txt" Using -h or -help option will diplay help message and exit the program.
+To use on standard input, launch in command line as: "perl mlask[version_number].pl" or "perl mlask[version_number]-simple.pl"
+To use on files, launch in command line as: "perl mlask[version_number].pl input_file.txt > output_file.txt" (or similarly with "-simple").
+Using -h or -help option will diplay help message and exit the program.

 [COPYRIGHTS AND CONTRIBUTIONS]